WordPress/wordpress-develop/README.md

 **Note**: Dev containers is an open spec which is supported by [GitHub Codespaces](https://github.com/codespaces) and [other tools](https://containers.dev/supporting).

+In some browsers the keyboard shortcut for opening the command palette (Ctrl/Command + Shift + P) may collide with a browser shortcut.
+The command palette can be opened via the `F1` key or via the cog icon in the bottom left of the editor.

+When opening your codespace, be sure to wait for the `postCreateCommand` to finish running to ensure your WordPress install is successfully set up.
+This can take a few minutes.

 ### Local development

 WordPress is a PHP, MySQL, and JavaScript based project, and uses Node for its JavaScript dependencies.
 A local development environment is available to quickly get up and running.